irisnet/irismod/modules/farm/spec/02_messages.md

 - `StartHeight` is less than the current block height.
 - `TotalReward` is less than `RewardPerBlock`.
 - the balance of creator is not enough to pay `CreatePoolFee+TotalReward`.
-- The lenght of `TotalReward` is greater than `MaxRewardCategoryN`.
+- The length of `TotalReward` is greater than `MaxRewardCategoryN`.

-In addition, the `Endheight = TotalReward/RewardPerBlock`.
+In addition, the `Endheight = StartHeight + TotalReward/RewardPerBlock`.
 Because there may be multiple tokens for event rewards, the end heights may be inconsistent.
 In order to reduce the complexity of the system, take the smallest value among all heights as the final end height.
 After the event ends, the remaining bonuses will be refunded to creator's account.

-At the beginning of the activity, because there was no user participating, so `RewardPerShare=0`, which means that the user has no income from the beginning of the activity to the user's first stake, and every time the user's `stake`、 `unstake` 、`harvest` will trigger in the calculation of `RewardPerShare` (calculate the income that each lptoken can obtain before), the user's previous income is equal to `lastTotalLocked*RewardPerShare-lastDebt`, after the user gets back the income, record the user's current total debt (total income that has been withdrawn, lastDebt) is equal to `currentTotalLocked*RewardPerShare`.
+At the beginning of the activity, because there was no user participating, so `RewardPerShare=0`, which means that the user has no income from the beginning of the activity to the user's first stake, and every time the user's `stake`、 `unstake` 、`harvest` will trigger in the calculation of `RewardPerShare` (calculate the income that each lptoken can obtain before), the user's previous income is equal to `lastTotalLocked * RewardPerShare - lastDebt`, after the user gets back the income, record the user's current total debt (total income that has been withdrawn, lastDebt) is equal to `currentTotalLocked * RewardPerShare`.

 ## MsgDestroyPool